Skip to content

 Initialization Timing of thread_local

-thread_local vs. Global/Static Variables: Their Respective Lifetimes
+thread_local vs. Global/Static Variables: Their Lifetimes

 Avoiding Inter-Thread Sharing with thread_local

-Having understood the basic concepts, let's look at a few typical application scenarios for thread_local in practice.
+Now that we understand the basic concepts, let's look at a few typical application scenarios for thread_local in practice.

 Thread-Safe Random Number Generator